nileshjawarkar/obsidian/Java-EE-8/Sections/08 - Qualifiers, Producers.md

 }
 ```

-Now "DefaultColorProducer" generate 2 values, due to this we need to modify "CarResourceV2" to inject the default color.
+Now "DefaultColorProducer" implementation generates 2 values and we can modify "CarResourceV2" to inject the default color as follows -

 ``` java
 @Inject